-Lower interest rates - Secured business loans often have a significantly lower APR (annual percentage rate) than unsecured business loans, as offering business or personal asset security minimises the risk for the lender.
+Lower interest rates - Secured business loans often have a significantly lower APR (annual percentage rate) than unsecured business loans, as offering a business or personal asset security minimises the risk for the lender.

 Bad credit ratings accepted - Although credit history and credit ratings still matter, businesses with poor credit history can still qualify for this type of finance as the asset will be used as security against the loan.

 For a Startup with no trading history - It can be great for start up businesses, yet to submit annual accounts or businesses with no credit history.
 You can then use your company assets to lend against.

 Yes.
 Whatever asset you choose to secure against will be at risk and you may lose it if you fail to meet the repayment agreement set out by the lender.
 The lender will gain possession of the asset to cover the cost of the outstanding debt.

 If you are a small business or sole trader and you are struggling with debt, you can get free debt advice and support from the Business Debtline.

 To qualify, you must operate a UK registered business that has been trading for at least 3 months.
-Should you have poor credit history, you may also be required to demonstrate a sustained period of growth.
+Should you have a poor credit history, you may also be required to demonstrate a sustained period of growth.